siuying/picket/README.md

 # Picket

 Picket is a free web site monitoring application.
-Consider your own wasitup.com.
+Consider it your own [wasitup.com](http://wasitup.com).

 ## Requirements